hyperledger/fabric/docs/source/channel_update_tutorial.rst

 Now we need endorsements from two organizations out of Org1, Org2, and Org3 (2 out of 3).

-Query the chaincode to ensure that it has started.
+You can query the chaincode to ensure that it has started on the Org3 peer.
 Note that you may need to wait for the chaincode container to start.

 .. code:: bash

-    peer chaincode query -C $CHANNEL_NAME -n fabcar -c '{"Args":["queryAllCars"]}'
+    peer chaincode query -C mychannel -n fabcar -c '{"Args":["queryAllCars"]}'

 You should see the initial list of cars that were added to the ledger as a response.